-For more Refer to "Getting Revisions" in the Serena PVCS Version Manager User's Guide. information
+Refer to "Getting Revisions" in the User's Guide.

 Checking Out and Editing Revisions

 Objective: To check out and automatically open a revision for editing in the appropriate editor.

 When you check out a revision, Version Manager places a lock on the revision using your user ID.
 Typically, no one else can check in changes until you remove the lock by checking in your changes or unlocking the revision.
 The only exception to this rule is when your administrator configures the project so that users can place multiple locks on revisions for branch development.